tinacms/tinacms-site/content/docs/gatsby/json.md

 Creating forms for content provided by the [`gatsby-transformer-json`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-json) plugin is made possible by two plugins:

-* `gatsby-tinacms-json`: Provides hooks and components for creating Remark forms.
+* `gatsby-tinacms-json`: Provides hooks and components for creating JSON forms.
 * `gatsby-tinacms-git`: Extends the gatsby dev server to writes changes to the local filesystem;
   and registers [CMS Backend](../concepts/backends.md) for saving changes to that backend.